Wolfram|Alpha LLM API

 Invalid appid (403)

-This error is returned when a request contains an invalid option for the appid parameter.
+This error is returned when a request contains an invalid option for the appid parameter and does not contain the AppID in the authorization header.
 Double-check that your AppID is typed correctly and that your appid parameter is using the correct syntax.

 Appid missing (403)

 This error is returned when a request does not contain any option for the appid parameter.
-Double-check that your AppID is typed correctly and that your appid parameter is using the correct syntax.
+Double-check that you have entered an AppID and that your appid parameter is using the correct syntax.

 WA_QUICK_LINKS